nikefn/nikefn.github.io/_posts/2024-08-09-journeytoquestion.markdown

-Imagine someone asks you: *"On a scale from 1 to 5, how liveable is your neighbourhood?"*.
+Imagine someone asks you: *"On a scale from 1 to 5, how liveable is your neighbourhood?"*

 This might seem like a straightforward question at first, yet your answer might depend on whether you are being asked on a sunny Saturday morning after a good night's sleep or on a grey Tuesday after returning from a bad day at work.
 It could depend on whether the person asking is a someone official or a friendly looking neighbour or a stranger with a clipboard wearing a uniform of a telco company.
 It also depends on how you would define *"liveable"* for yourself.
 Would it mean a safe neighbourhood? a green one? a neighborhood with many bars? what about affordable rent?
 Or on things like a feeling of belonging or how well you get along with your neighbours? [^liveability]